heinzwittenbrink/slides-editorial-processes/lecture-1.md

 - Editing of articles for contentstrategy.at
 - Documenting a part of this course for contenstrategy.at
-- Work done by COS21
+- Work done for contentstrategy.at
 - Protocol?

 ## Possible Lecture Reports